wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ### Step 1: Download the Nozzle File

 Download the Tanzu Observability by Wavefront nozzle file from the [Tanzu Network](https://network.pivotal.io/) to your local filesystem.
-You must have a Tanzu Network account to perform this task
+You must have a Tanzu Network account to perform this task.

 ### Step 2: Ops Manager: Install, Configure, and Deploy the Nozzle